You may use our formula processor to make your forms smart and email notifications conditional!

 Check This is a variable and name the variable.
 Variables are case-sensitive and should be easy to remember and use later.
 For this example, we have named the variable "department".

 For each choice, enter the email address to which you'd like to send the notification.

-If you plan on using a multi-select field like a checkbox, and you want to be able to send notifications to multiple people, you should add a comma at the end of each email address when you are assigning the values.
-If you are adding multiple email addresses to a single value, they should only be separated by commas.
+If you plan on using a multi-select field like a checkbox and want to send notifications to multiple people, you should add a comma at the end of each email address when you assign the values.
+If you are adding multiple email addresses to a single value they should only be separated by commas.
 Spaces should never be used in calculation values.

 Add a text field.
 Open the Calculations menu for that field, check This is a calculated field, and type in the variable name you just created.

 Save and exit the Form Builder.
 Go to the Notifications page of your form.

 At the bottom of the page, click the Show the list of available aliases for this form link and scroll down to find the alias for your hidden field.

 Go back to the Notifications page and enter the hidden field alias surrounded by double percent signs (see image below) into the Send Responses to box.
 Click Apply.

 The ideas discussed above can also be applied to custom redirect links and formulas in connectors.

 For example, if you wanted a redirect link to go to a particular website based on a selection within a form, you could set this up the same way as the email notifications discussed above.
 The only difference would be you would use website URLs instead of email addresses.
 Then, you could use the field alias within your custom redirect link, just like it was used within the email notifications.